 Glossary:EU 2020 Strategy

-The EU 2020 Strategy is a new strategy for the European Union to develop as a smarter, knowledge-based, greener economy, growing fast and sustainably, creating high levels of employment and social progress.
-It is being designed as the successor to the current Lisbon Strategy, which has been the reform strategy for the EU for the 2000-2010 decade.
+The EU 2020 Strategy was a strategy for the European Union to develop as a smarter, knowledge-based, greener economy, growing fast and sustainably, creating high levels of employment and social progress.
+It was designed as the successor to the Lisbon Strategy, which was the reform strategy for the EU for the 2000-2010 decade.

-As in the Lisbon process, a set of structural indicators for monitoring the progress made in achieving the objectives of the EU 2020 strategy will be used.
-Eurostat will compile these indicators which will be used within the annual monitoring exercise.
+As in the Lisbon process, a set of structural indicators for monitoring the progress made in achieving the objectives of the EU 2020 strategy are used.
+Eurostat compiled these indicators which are used within the annual monitoring exercise.

 The current draft of EU 2020 defines as main objectives: